 Are you eligible for student finance?

 Unsure if you can apply for undergraduate student finance?
 We look at the eligibility criteria, and who qualifies for home fees in the UK.

-This list is an overview of the common eligibility criteria for England, Wales, Scotland and Northern Ireland.
-For full details, please refer to the student finance body for the relevant nation or the UK Council for International Student Affairs (UKCISA).
+The following is an outline of the common eligibility criteria for England, Wales, Scotland and Northern Ireland.
+For full details, please refer to the relevant student finance body for your nation or, if you live overseas, to the UK Council for International Student Affairs (UKCISA).